 With Apimio, you can go one step further and invite retailers straight to your PIM.
-The platform acts as a communication layer between vendors and retailers, Retailers will have their own dashboard and login, where they can not only view the catalogs made avilable to them, but also get notification when any updates are made.
+The platform acts as a communication layer between vendors and retailers, Retailers will have their own dashboard and login, where they can not only view the catalogs made available to them but also get notification when any updates are made.

 Furthermore, retailers can configure the data coming from vendors, to go straight to their stores on online marketplaces, so there is no human involvement.
-Forming a pipeline for product data feeds would completely remove the human element at retailers end, not only making operations easier for them, but also allows manufacturers to govern what goes where and update it whenever they want to.
+Forming a pipeline for product data feeds would completely remove the human element at retailers’ end, not only making operations easier for them but also allowing manufacturers to govern what goes where and update it whenever they want to.
 And this requires minimal configuration, with pre-built connectors, a pipeline can be formed within minutes.